catawbasam/FlightDataAnalyzer/doc/source/Principles.rst

 where n is the number of samples from the start of the frame and dt is the sample interval.

+Digital (ARINC 429) parameters can exhibit a latency between the moment the measurement was taken and when it was recorded into a frame.
+The latency is a function of the digital data transfer process.

 For a parameter with latency, the time from the start of the data frame is given by::

  T = n.dt – L

 Where L is the latency.

-It follows that parameters with large latency sampled close to the start of the frame can have been sampled during the preceding frame.
+It follows that parameters with large latencies sampled close to the beginning of the frame could have been sampled during the preceding frame.

-A typical value of L might be 50 mS and with data sampled at 256 wps, this corresponds to shifting a data point 1/20th second or 13 samples earlier than its position implies.
+A typical value of L might be 50 mS. With data sampled at 256 wps, this corresponds to shifting a data point 1/20th second or 13 samples earlier than its position implies.